David Locke, CEO and Chief Ombudsman

 David is a qualified lawyer in the UK, and he started his career in community legal centres where he spent over 10 years managing the delivery of services to the public.
 David has served as a Board member and volunteer of a number of charities and not-for-profits.

-Dr Smith has a PhD in Law from Victoria University, specialising in professional and business ethics and organisational decision-making within financial services organisations.
+Dr. Smith is an Adjunct Professor at Victoria University.
+She has a PhD in Law from Victoria University, specialising in professional and business ethics and organisational decision-making within financial services organisations.
 She also holds a Bachelor of Arts (Hons) and a Bachelor of Laws degree from the University of Melbourne.

 Justin Untersteiner, Chief Operating Officer